itcraftme/itcraftme/docs/it/k8s_knowledge.md

 # K8s architecture
 ![k8s_architecture](./images/k8s_architecture.png)
 ## Master processes
-    - API Server
+### API Server
-      It is like a cluster gateway and acts as a gatekeeper for authentication.
+    - is like a cluster gateway and acts as a gatekeeper for authentication.
-    - Scheduler
+### Scheduler
-      Decides which worker node will be scheduled in an intelegient way and Kubelet in worker node will acutally schedule it.
+    - decides which worker node will be scheduled in an intelegient way and Kubelet in worker node will acutally schedule it.
-    - Controller Manager
+### Controller Manager
-      Detects state change such as pad dies and tells the schudler to notice it.
+    - detects state change such as pad dies and tells the schudler to notice it.
-    - etcd
+### etcd
-      Key-value store for the cluster and application data is not stored here.
+    - is Key-value store for the cluster and application data is not stored here.
 ## Worker processes
-    - Kubelet
+### Kubelet
-      Kubelet interacts with both the container and node.
+    - interacts with both the container and node.
-    - Kube Proxy
+### Kube Proxy
-      Forwarding request from node to node and avoilding the overhead of the network.
+    - will forward request from node to node and avoiding the overhead of network.
-    - Container runtime
+### Container runtime
-      Runtime for the container inside pod.
+    - is runtime for the containers inside pod.
+# Minikube & Kubectl
+## Minikube
+## Kubectl